Pikminwhite/DELTARUNEAP/worlds/deltarune/docs/setup_en.md

 ### Patching the game

-**Require DELTARUNE 1.04 vanilla *(last public branch on Steam)***
+**Requires DELTARUNE 1.04 vanilla *(last public branch on Steam)***

+Download the APWorld and place it into archipelago/custom_worlds (Double clicking the APWorld will also work!)

+Run the Archipelago Launcher (Or restart the launcher if it's already running)

 Start the DELTARUNE client from your Archipelago folder or the Archipelago app and input `/auto_patch <Your DELTARUNE Install Directory>` at the bottom.

-If you game is a steam install on you `C:` drive, you can use `/auto_patch steaminstall` or if it's a downloaded depot `/auto_patch steamdepot`
+If you game is a installed on your `C:` drive through Steam, you can use `/auto_patch steaminstall` or if it's a downloaded depot `/auto_patch steamdepot`

-If you're not sure, you can easily find the directory by opening the DELTARUNE directory through Steam by right-clicking DELTARUNE in your library and selecting `Manage -> Browse local files`.
-Then, on Windows you can see the directory that you need at the top of the window that opens.
+If you're not sure, you can easily find the directory by opening the DELTARUNE directory through Steam by right-clicking DELTARUNE in your library and selecting `Manage > Browse local files`.
+Then, on Windows you can see the directory you need at the top of the window.

+Next, go to your Archipelago folder either by finding it yourself or by clicking `Browse Files` in your Archipelago laucher.
+If everything went according to plan, you will see a folder called `DELTARUNE`.
+Inside this folder, run the DELTARUNE application.
+In the bottom left corner, you'll see the version number.
+If it matches the version in the titlebar of your Client, then you patched the game successfully.

 #### Linux users